semwaqas/image-quality-score/README.md

 # If the return is "True"
 if result is True:
-    print("Image is predominantly a single color, or is very small, or is corrupt.")
+    print("Image is predominantly a single color, very low quality, very small or is corrupt.")
 # If exception occurs
 if isinstance(result, Exception):
     print(f"An error occurred: {result}")